 - Though the origin of the attack within the bank network is unclear, it’s alleged to have been triggered by a malware infection, which spread laterally and affected the system responsible for authorizing ATM payment requests.

 - The malware may have created an ATM proxy server from a compromised VM that automatically authorized all fraudulent transaction requests, without connecting to the DB server or Core Banking System.

 Best Practices to Prevent Sophisticated Frauds

-In zero-trust all network traffic is UNTRUSTED, unless otherwise explicitly allowed.
+In zero trust architecture, all network traffic is UNTRUSTED, unless explicitly allowed.

 This means that security professionals must ensure that all resources are accessed securely regardless of location, adopt a least privilege strategy and strictly enforce access control, and inspect and log all traffic. – Forrester, 2016